 Now, an email inquiring about the events that your business plans to conduct in the future, might not deserve your immediate attention.
 On the contrary, an email where a customer shares his/her issue would require you to prioritize and address it.

 A shared inbox allows your agents to prioritize tickets that demand an urgent resolution.
 This helps them narrow down their tasks and focus on crucial tickets, which can cost your business big time if left unattended.

-For instance, Agents can prioritize certain tickets as ‘High,’ ‘Low,’ or ‘Normal‘ based on their importance or urgency.
-When your agents are well-aware of the priority status of a ticket, they would know exactly where to start.
+For effective shared inbox management, agents can prioritize certain tickets as ‘High,’ ‘Low,’ or ‘Normal‘ based on their importance or urgency.
+When your agents are well aware of the priority status of a ticket, they would know exactly where to start.